rebcabin/tangledown/README.md

 # APPENDIX: Developer Notes

 If you change the code in this README.md and you want to test it by running the cell in Section [Tangle It, Already!](#tangle-already), you usually must restart the Jupyter kernel because Jupytext caches code.
+If things continue to not make sense, try restarting the notebook server.
+It rarely but occasionally produces incorrect answers for more obscure reasons.

 # APPENDIX: Tangledown Kernel<a id="section-tangledown-kernel"></a>

 The Tangledown kernel is ***OPTIONAL***, but nice.
 Everything I talked about so far works fine without out it, but the Tangledown Kernel lets you evaluate Jupytext notebook cells that have `block` tags in them.
 For example, you can run Tangledown on Tangledown itself in this notebook just by evaluating the cell that contains all of Tangledown, including the source for the kernel, [here](#tangle-listing-tangle-all).

 The Tangledown Compiler writes all the nowebs and tangles from an input notebook or Markdown file out to a fixed place in the home directory, and the Tangledown Kernel reads them from there.
 You can have ***only one instance of the Tangledown Kernel at one time on your machine*** because the names of the files are fixed.
 The Tangledown Kernel has no way to dynamically know what file you're working with.
 Sorry about that!